prometheus/docs/content/docs/alerting/configuration.md

 # Whether or not to notify about resolved alerts.
 [ send_resolved: <boolean> | default = true ]

+# The following two options are mututally exclusive.
+# The PagerDuty integration key (when using PagerDuty integration type `Events API v2`).
+routing_key: <tmpl_secret>
-# The PagerDuty service key.
+# The PagerDuty integration key (when using PagerDuty integration type `Prometheus`).
 service_key: <tmpl_secret>

 # The URL to send API requests to
 [ url: <string> | default = global.pagerduty_url ]